wp-plugins/multibanco-ifthen-software-gateway-for-woocommerce/readme.txt

 For premium/urgent support or custom developments you should contact [Webdados](http://www.webdados.pt/contactos/) directly.
 Charges may (and most certainly will) apply.

 == Changelog ==

+= 1.7.6 =
+* Changes to the settings page in order to validate Entity and Subentity input
+* Bumped required WordPress version to match the same requirements WooCommerce has (4.1)

 = 1.7.5.1 =
 * `readme.txt` changes